Fine-tuning

 └── 38.79-40.85.mp3

 You need to convert your dataset into the above format and place it under data.
-The audio file can have the extensions .mp3, .wav, or .flac, and the annotation file should have the extensions .lab.
+The audio file can have the extensions .mp3, .wav, or .flac, and the annotation file should have the extension .lab.

 The .lab annotation file only needs to contain the transcription of the audio, with no special formatting required.
 For example, if hi.mp3 says "Hello, goodbye," then the hi.lab file would contain a single line of text: "Hello, goodbye."